 Similarities are being noted between COVID and HAPE (disproved here), and COVID and dengue.
 There’s a lot of coagulopathy, and even neurological effects.

 There is thought to be two phenotypes (article here, webinair here, tweet here and here).

 The answers have significant potential clinical implications in COVID-19.

 Coronavirus mostly presents with a cough and fever.
 But may also present with GI symptoms, or cutaneous manifestations.
 Reports of covid induced trigeminal neuralgia aren’t clear if its coincidence or not.
 There’s a great thread on this, and the first response said it mimics everything, and co-exists with everything, including “generally unwell“.

-The medical care needed will generally be supportive – if you’re sending people home and English isn’t their first language these leaflets will help.
+The medical care needed will generally be supportive – if you’re sending people home and English isn’t their first language these leaflets will help, as will these translations.
 Not sure whether to send them home or not?
 Your hospital will have a guideline – this “TICC” protocol is clear and easy to read.

 All of this clinical treatment is basically summarised here.

-CPAP / NIV may be needed – but as this is aerosol generating, most departments are avoiding it for now.
+CPAP / NIV may be needed – but as this is aerosol generating, many departments are being cautious in its use.

 Circulation Care: Cautious IV fluids.
 Early vasopressors – probably noradrenaline followed by vasopressin.